 Sales Managers Will Get Back on the Front Line to Focus on What Matters

 Even the elusive team of A-players that sales managers strive to build won’t perform well without support, motivation, and coaching from their managers.
-In 2016, many experts expressed the need for sales managers to get back to the front line where they can make the biggest difference for their team, company performance, customers, and maybe even the world.
+In 2016, many experts expressed the need for sales managers to get back to the front line where they can make the biggest difference for their team, company performance, customers, and maybe even the world instead of focusing effort on sales time wasters.
 Having been in an organization where sales managers went from the biggest liability to our biggest asset, I agree that this change is critical in 2016.

 "In 2016, the sales managers that win will do so by taking back control of their calendars to refocus time on high-value sales leadership activities.
 Particularly in small and midsize organizations, sales managers have been sucked into all kinds of non-sales leadership, non-revenue driving crap that is inhibiting their ability to lead and killing sales performance.
 Sales teams need their managers.
 Period.
 And the sales leaders who learn to say 'no' to the time-sucking corporate meetings and picking up the fire hose to fight their company’s every fire will be handsomely rewarded for their intentionality.
 Sales managers who meet one on one regularly with every rep, who lead productive sales team meetings that align, equip, and energize the team, and who get in the field or the inside sales office instead of thinking they can manage via email will be the ones driving big results.
 This is as much an exhortation as a prediction.
 Call it what you want -- sales team health and sales results depend on it!"

 - Mike Weinberg, New Sales Coach and Author of the #1 Amazon Bestseller Sales Management, Simplified: The Straight Truth About Getting Exceptional Results from Your Sales Team